equinor/neqsim/README.md

 [Maven](https://maven.apache.org/) - Dependency Management

 ## Contributing
 See the [getting started as a NeqSim developer](https://github.com/equinor/neqsim/wiki/Getting-started-as-a-NeqSim-developer) documentation.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
-An interactive demonstration of how to get started as a NeqSim developer is presented in this [NeqSim Colab demo](https://colab.research.google.com/drive/1JiszeCxfpcJZT2vejVWuNWGmd9SJdNC7).

 ## Collaboration hub
 Discussions related to NeqSim development and use is done using [Slack for NeqSim](https://neqsim.slack.com).